 From Bangkok, there are buses that go to the Thai border town of Aranyaprathet.
 After going through the infuriatingly long lines at customs, take another bus on the Cambodian side to get to Phnom Penh.
 (Trip time, approximately 12 hours.
-One-way ticket is $16-17USD.
+One-way ticket is about $20USD.
 Purchase tickets a few days in advance at any travel agency for a number of different bus companies).
 For a better option, though, plan ahead and catch a sale on Air Asia where the barely one-hour flight can be as little as $50USD.

-From Ho Chi Minh, Phnom Penh is an easy 6 hour bus ride $12USD) away.
+From Ho Chi Minh, Phnom Penh is an easy 6 hour bus ride away.
 If you are in the Mekong area of Vietnam, consider taking a boat across the border.